Daylight Frequently Asked Questions

 How would someone contact Daylight?

-Daylight operates two helplines: The pregnancy crisis helpline (01942 418218) is the first point of contact for a woman facing an unplanned pregnancy or who is concerned after an abortion.
-Daylight also operates a general helpline (01942 418118) for those in need of help or support of a more general nature, in particular those who are seeking support because of bereavement.
+Daylight operates two contact lines: The pregnancy crisis contact line (01942 418218) is the first point of contact for a woman facing an unplanned pregnancy or who is concerned after an abortion.
+Daylight also operates a general contact line (01942 418118) for those in need of help or support of a more general nature, in particular those who are seeking support because of bereavement.

 You describe Daylight as a Christian counselling service.
 What does this mean?